Skip to Content

 Types of Visitation Agreements

 In cases where joint custody is not awarded, one parent can be given visitation rights.
-These are given to noncustodial parents who are looking to keep contact with their child.
+These are given to noncustodial parents who are looking to keep in contact with their child.

 The following types of visitation can be awarded: